 Normally we would expect to respond in full within 10 working days, but if this is not possible we will write to you to explain the reason for the delay and let you know when we hope to be able to provide a full response.

 As part of our consideration of your complaint, we may invite you to a meeting to discuss the complaint and fill in any details required.
 You are entitled to ask someone to accompany you; the mediator may also be accompanied by a suitable person (usually his/her Professional Practice Consultant).

 Once all of the relevant facts have been established we will send you a written response to your complaint.
 This will give a full description of the decisions taken, and the reasons for taking them.
 If any further action is needed, we will indicate what we are proposing to do.
 We may invite you to a meeting to discuss the outcome as part of our commitment to building and maintaining good relations with clients.

 Stage 3 involves the closure of the complaint by JustMediation.co.uk.
 When we feel that we have done all we can reasonably to resolve the complaint, we will, at our discretion, close it.

 Very occasionally we may feel that we need to close a complaint where, regretfully, the complainant is still dissatisfied.
-Should you wish to take matters further, you are entitled to contact the UK College of Family Mediators, who may agree to review the complaint and how it has been handled.
-Should you wish to take this step, you should contact the UK College directly for further details on how to proceed.
+Should you wish to take matters further, you are entitled to contact the Family Mediation Council Standards Board, who may agree to review the complaint and how it has been handled.
+Should you wish to take this step, you should contact the Family Mediation Council Standards Board directly for further details on how to proceed.